Roy Scheider: Military service

-Scheider served three years in the United States Air Force as a first lieutenant in Air Operations from 1955 to 1958.
-He then became a reservist captain in the Air Force Reserve Command until 1964.
+From 1955 to 1958, Scheider served in the United States Air Force as a first lieutenant in air operations.
+He then became a captain in the Air Force Reserve Command until 1964.

 Acting career

-Early career

-Scheider's first film role was in the horror film The Curse of the Living Corpse (1964).

-On television, he played running roles on two CBS soap operas, Love of Life and The Secret Storm, and also played character roles in episodes of Camera Three, N.Y.P.D., and Coronet Blue.
+In 1964, Scheider's first film role was in the horror film The Curse of the Living Corpse.
+On television, he played running roles on two CBS soap operas, Love of Life and The Secret Storm, and played character roles in episodes of Camera Three, N.Y.P.D., and Coronet Blue.
 He was in the TV movie Lamp at Midnight (1966).

-In 1968, Scheider appeared with the New York Shakespeare Festival, and also won an Obie Award for Distinguished Performance in James Joyce’s play Stephen D.
+In 1968, Scheider appeared with the New York Shakespeare Festival, and won an Obie Award for Distinguished Performance in Hugh Leonard's play, which was adapted from the works of James Joyce, Stephen D, appearing in it 68 times at the East 74th Street Theater.
 He appeared in the films Stiletto (1969), Loving (1970), and Puzzle of a Downfall Child (1970), and on television in Where the Heart Is and Cannon.

-Breakthrough

-In 1971, he appeared in two highly popular films, Klute (1971), directed by Alan Pakula, and The French Connection (1971), directed by William Friedkin.
+In 1971, he appeared in two highly popular films, Klute, directed by Alan Pakula, and The French Connection, directed by William Friedkin.
 The latter, in which he played a fictionalized version of New York City detective Sonny Grosso, gained him an Oscar nomination for Best Supporting Actor.
 Scheider became much in demand.
-He went to Europe to have key support roles in The French Conspiracy (1972) and The Outside Man (1972).
+He went to Europe to have key supporting roles in The French Conspiracy (1972) and The Outside Man (1972).